unahouExosite/docs/rpc/README.md

             "context": TODO}]
 ```

-If the request message causes an error not associated with any given call, the response message will instead look like this:
+If the request message causes an error not associated with any given call, the response body is a JSON object like this:

 ```
 {"error": {"code": 401,